Non-GAAP Measures

 Free Cash Flow

-Free cash flow is defined as operating cash flow minus capex plus proceeds from asset sales.
+Free cash flow is defined as operating cash flow minus capex plus proceeds from asset sales and minus investments in equity affiliates.

 Adjusted Net Debt

-Adjusted Net Debt is defined as total long-term debt, plus the historical impact of recent accounting pronouncement, minus cash and cash equivalents.
+Adjusted Net Debt is defined as long-term debt, plus the historical impact of recent accounting pronouncement, minus cash, cash equivalents, and restricted cash.

 ---|---|---|---|---|---|---|